Dali cargo ship leaves Baltimore for Virginia, nearly 3 months after bridge collapse

 The FBI also launched a criminal investigation.

-Last week, under an agreement confirmed by a federal judge, members of the Dali's crew were allowed to head home.
-None of the crew members had been able to leave the U.S. since the crash.
-Under the agreement, the crew members can return home but must be available for depositions.
+Last week, under an agreement confirmed by a federal judge, some members of the Dali's crew were allowed to return home.
+Of the 10 allowed to leave, eight have done so, said Darrell Wilson, a spokesperson for ship manager Synergy Marine.
+The roughly two dozen total seafarers hail from India and Sri Lanka.

+Under the agreement, the crew members who return home must be available for depositions.

 Thousands of longshoremen, truckers and small business owners have seen their jobs impacted by the collapse, prompting local and state officials to prioritize reopening the port and restoring its traffic to normal capacity in hopes of easing the economic ripple effects.